FoxFil/awesome-geocaching/readme.md

 ## Websites

 - [Geocaching.com](https://www.geocaching.com/) - Official international website.
+- [Shop Geocaching](https://shop.geocaching.com/) - Official geocaching shop where you can buy cache containers, trackables, wearables and more.
 - [Project-GC](https://project-gc.com/) - Website that gives a lot of statistics about your geocaching account.
 - [GeoCheck](https://geocheck.org/) - Coordinates checker for geocaches.
 - [Certitude](https://certitudes.org/) - Tool used to validate solutions for geocaching puzzles.
 - [Geocaching.su](https://geocaching.su/) - Website for geocaching in the post-Soviet countries.
 - [Geocaching Toolbox](https://www.geocachingtoolbox.com/) - A lot of tools for geocachers mainly to solve puzzles and do operations with coordinates.
 - [My Geocaching Profile](https://mygeocachingprofile.com/) - Website to build a detailed profile of your geocaching accomplishments.
+- [CacheSleuth](https://www.cachesleuth.com/) - Website with many useful tools for geocaching (mainly text decoders).

 ## Apps